yjunechoe/ggtrace/README.md

     #>     prediction$flipped_aes <- flipped_aes
     #>     flip_data(prediction, flipped_aes)
     #> }
-    #> <bytecode: 0x00000000183fb518>
+    #> <bytecode: 0x000000001981e908>
     #> <environment: namespace:ggplot2>

 ### **Inspect**

-Here we introduce our first workflow function `ggtrace_inspect_n`, which takes a ggplot as the first argument and a ggproto method as the second argument, returning the number of times the ggproto method has been called in the ggplot’s evaluation:
+Here we introduce our first workflow function `ggtrace_inspect_n()`, which takes a ggplot as the first argument and a ggproto method as the second argument, returning the number of times the ggproto method has been called in the ggplot’s evaluation:

     ggtrace_inspect_n(x = p, method = StatSmooth$compute_group)
     #> [1] 6